-For today’s Did You Know fun food facts we will look at Caramel Apples.
+For today’s Did You Know we will look at Caramel Apple fun facts.

 - October 31st is National Caramel/Candy Apple Day.